treashblessing/base-mini-app-/README.md

 # 2. Create the raw transactionddddf
 # Note: You'll need to know the current 'nonce' for your account. dggssddddi
-# In a true data-less setup, you'd track this manually.d
+# In a true data-less setup, you'd track this manually.dgg
 tx = {uu
     'nonce': 5,
     'to': recipient_address,f